jurisv/ext-font-awesome-fashion/Readme.md

 $ext-use-all-fa-icons: true;
 ```

-To enable icon that is being used by application, construct the variable as from icon name and prefix it with 'ext-use-' and set it to true, for example:
+To enable icon that is being used by application, in your theme scr/Component.scss file construct the variable using icon name and prefix it with 'ext-use-' and set it to true, for example:
 ```
 $ext-use-fa-search: true;
+$ext-use-fa-home: true;
 ```